ur-whitelab/hoomd-tf/paper.md

 by removing the need for custom implementations and improve reproducibility in the field.
 The online functionality of HOOMD-TF enables the use of simulations as interrogable models rather than static data generators, allowing direct use in an active and/or reinforcement learning framework.
 TensorFlow computation graphs allow for transparent and simple model designation with a high degree of customizability, replicability, and efficiency.

-It is important to note that during the preparation of this submission, the authors have become aware of a similar work using PyTorch `@PyTorch`, called TorchANI `@GaoTorchANI2020`.
-This work implements the ANI deep learning models `@SmithANI2017` with many of the same advantages provided by HOOMD-TF.

 # Accessing the Software